 The Owner and Developer undertake to the District Council as follows:

-Subject to paragraph 2.3 below not to cause permit of suffer the Implementation of the Residential Development until a Training and Employment Plan has been submitted to the District Council in respect of the Residential Development and it has either been approved or deemed approved by the District Council; and
+not to cause permit of suffer the Implementation of the Residential Development until a Training and Employment Plan has been submitted to the District Council in respect of the Residential Development and it has either been approved or deemed approved by the District Council in accordance with paragraph 2.3 below; and

-Subject to paragraph 2.3 below not to cause permit of suffer the Implementation the Employment Development until a Training and Employment Plan has been submitted to the District Council in respect of the Employment Development and it has either been approved or deemed approved by the District Council
+not to cause permit of suffer the Implementation the Employment Development until a Training and Employment Plan has been submitted to the District Council in respect of the Employment Development and it has either been approved or deemed approved by the District Council in accordance with paragraph 2.3 below

-The approval or deemed approval of the Training and Employment Plan shall be in accordance with the following process:
+The approval or deemed approval of the relevant Training and Employment Plan shall be in accordance with the following process:

-The Training and Employment Plan in respect of the Employment Development and the Residential Development (as the case may be) shall be submitted to the District Council allowing the District Council a minimum of 28 days in which to respond.
+The Training and Employment Plan in respect of each of the Employment Development and the Residential Development (as the case may be) shall be submitted to the District Council allowing the District Council a minimum of 28 days in which to respond.

-In the event that the District Council does not respond within the period set out in paragraph 2.3.1 above then the Owner and Developer shall write to the District Council providing it with a further 14 days in which to respond after which if no response is received the Owner and Developer shall be entitled to proceed on the basis that the Training and Employment Plan is deemed approved.
+In the event that the District Council does not respond within the period set out in paragraph 2.3.1 above in respect of each Training and Employment Plan then the Owner and Developer shall serve written notice on the District Council allowing it a further 14 days in which to respond after which if no response is received the Owner and Developer shall proceed on the basis that the relevant Training and Employment Plan is deemed approved.

-In the event that the District Council approves the Training and Employment Plan or it is deemed approved pursuant to paragraph 2.3.2 above then the Owner and the Developer shall implement and carry out the requirements of the Training and Employment Plan during the lifetime of the Employment Development and the Residential Development (as the case may be) and notify the District Council that it is implementing the Training and Employment Plan.
+In the event that the District Council approves the relevant Training and Employment Plan or it is deemed approved pursuant to paragraph 2.3.2 above then the Owner and the Developer shall implement and carry out the requirements of the relevant Training and Employment Plan during the lifetime of the Employment Development and the Residential Development (as the case may be) and prior to its implementation it shall notify the District Council in writing that the relevant Training and Employment Plan is being implemented.

-In the event that the Council does not approve the submitted Training and Employment Plan and states its comments for not doing so then the Owner and Developer shall take into account the Council's reasonable comments and shall resubmit a further version of the Training and Employment Plan for its approval allowing a minimum of 28 days for the Council to approve the same.
+In the event that the District Council does not approve the submitted Training and Employment Plan and states its comments for not doing so then the Owner and Developer shall take into account the District Council's reasonable comments and shall resubmit a further version of the relevant Training and Employment Plan for its approval allowing a further minimum period of 28 days for the District Council to approve the same.

-In the event that the Council does not respond within the period set out in paragraph 2.3.4 above then the Owner and Developer shall write to the Council providing it with a further 14 days in which to respond after which if no response is forthcoming the Owner and Developer shall be entitled to proceed on the basis that the amended Training and Employment Plan is deemed approved
+In the event that the District Council does not respond within the period set out in paragraph 2.3.4 above then the Owner and Developer shall serve written notice on District Council allowing a further 14 days from receipt of the notice for it to respond after which

+if the District Council provides comment the process set out in paragraph 2.3.4 shall be followed and

+if no response is forthcoming the Owner and Developer shall proceed on the basis that the relevant Training and Employment Plan as amended is deemed approved and prior to its implementation shall notify the District Council in writing that the relevant Training and Employment Plan is being implemented as amended

-The Owner and Developer shall repeat the process in paragraph 2.3.4 and 2.3.5 above until such time as the Council approves the form of the Training and Employment Plan or it is deemed approved.
+The Owner and Developer shall repeat the process in paragraph 2.3.4 and 2.3.5 above until such time as the Council approves the form of the relevant Training and Employment Plan or it is deemed approved.